IbrahimOued/IbrahimOued.github.io/_pages/about.md

 Over the years, I've led and contributed to several projects involving **large-scale data platforms, recommender systems, and LLM-based architectures**, often combining cutting-edge open-source tools with robust engineering practices.
 Lately I've been focusing on **Large Language Models (LLMs), Agentic Systems, and AI applications**, exploring how they can transform industries and enhance user experiences.

-I am currently working as a ***Senior Data Architect & Integration Lead*** at <a href="https://uduma.net">Uduma</a>, which is a subsidiary of **Odial Solutions Group**, where I design and implement data architectures that support our mission of providing reliable water access in West Africa.
+I am currently working as a ***Senior Technical Manager - Digital systems, data & AI*** at <a href="https://www.vergnet-hydro.com/">Vergnet Hydro</a>, which is a subsidiary of **Odial Solutions Group**, where I design and implement data architectures that support our mission of providing reliable water access in West Africa.

 Beyond the technical, I enjoy mentoring, teaching, and collaborating with interdisciplinary teams to push the boundaries of what's possible with AI and data.
 I'm always looking for meaningful collaborations, challenging problems, and opportunities to turn innovative ideas into impactful solutions.